-There’s vegetables that can be thrown in boiling water, scooped out after a couple of minutes and just taste good by themselves (e.g. Brussel sprouts!).
-Others need a little frying in a frying pan and they’re good to go (Bell peppers, onions).
+Some vegetables can be thrown in boiling water, scooped out after a couple of minutes and just taste good by themselves (e.g. Brussel sprouts!).
+Others need a little frying in a frying pan and they’re good to go (bell peppers, onions).
 An eggplant however, doesn’t seem to fit any of these easy basic prep methods.
-If you just happen to buy an eggplant without knowing what it is, chances are you might not buy it again if you used one of these two methods.
+If you just happen to buy an eggplant without knowing what it is, chances are you might not buy it again if you used one of these two preparation methods.
 You might have ended up with a dry spongy structure, not that appetizing at all.

 Introducing: the eggplant (aubergine)